 Our base of operations for the next two days was to be the Aveiro Rossio Bed and Breakfast, which is such a charming little place we decided to give it an eTramping review.

-As luck would have it, we just happened to be in town during a traditional festival – which is always a bonus when you’re travelling – especially if you get to experience something really unusual or unique.
+As luck would have it, we just happened to be in town during a traditional festival – which is always a bonus when you’re traveling – especially if you get to experience something really unusual or unique.

 Guesthouse staff informed us, therefore, of the Festas de São Gonçalinho, which was taking place over the next few days.
 ERT companion Lydia and I were keen to find out what was going on – but first, where exactly are we?!